Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% enddetails %}
 <br/>

-One funny thing is that when micro benchmarking this functions I found that doing branchless version is faster, but when using in "real world" the branching version is faster.
+One funny thing is that when micro-benchmarking these functions, I found that doing branchless version is faster, but when used in the "real world," the branching version is faster.
 I don't know why and didn't want to investigate...

 # Merging the phases
-Not that intresting/anything going on.
-If you understood the article I hope you can imagine how this would work.
+Not that interesting/anything going on.
+If you understood the article, I hope you can imagine how this would work.

 {% details **Code** for the merge **(you can ignore if you want)** %}
 ```rust